Windower/Lua/addons/xivbar/README.md

 ## How to create my own custom theme
 1. Create a folder inside the *theme* directory of the addon: **_Windower4\addons\xivbar\themes\MY_CUSTOM_THEME_**
 2. Create the necessary images.
 A theme is composed of 5 images: a background for the bars (*bar_bg.png*), a background for the compact mode (*bar_compact.png*), and one image for each bar (*hp_fg.png, mp_fg.png and tp_fg.png*).
 You can take a look at the default themes.
-3. Edit the theme name of your settings to the yours.
-This setting must match the name of the folder you just created
+3. Edit the theme name of the theme in the settings to yours.
+This setting must match the name of the folder you just created.
 4. Adjust the bar width, spacing and offset for your custom theme in the settings.